atc1441/TI_CC_Ghidra_CPU/README.md

 # Texas Instruments CCxxxx Ghidra CPU Plugin
 Ghidra Plugin for Texas Instrument CC 8051 core SOC's especially CC1110 and CC2510

-This helps to name the default SFR
+This helps to name the default SFR for the standard Peripheral as well as Radio, USB and I2S Register

 Example SOC:
 https://www.ti.com/product/CC2510